ImageMagick/Usage-Markdown/thumbnails/index.md

 ### The Frame Edge Images {#frame_edge_image}

-There are may types of images that can be used to frame a image.
+There are may types of images that can be used to frame an image.

-For example here is 'thin black with gold trim' frame that was modified from images provided by Michael Slate &lt;slatem\_AT\_posters2prints.com&gt;.
+For example, here is 'thin black with gold trim' frame that was modified from images provided by Michael Slate &lt;slatem\_AT\_posters2prints.com&gt;.

 [![\[IM Image\]](blackthin_top.gif)](blackthin_top.gif)
 [![\[IM Image\]](blackthin_btm.gif)](blackthin_btm.gif)